Samuel J. SkorepaPartner

 Center for Alcohol and Drug Services – Board Member – Vice-Chair

-Quad City Estate Planning Council – Board Member – Vice President
+Quad City Estate Planning Council – Board Member – Immediate Past President

 St. Ambrose Children’s Campus Parent’s Council – Board Member – Treasurer

-Figge Art Museum-Board of Trustees and Member of Governance Committee
+Figge Art Museum-Board of Trustees and Chair of Governance Committee

 Speeches & Publications